 As Opioid & Heroin Related Deaths In New York Continue To Climb, Senator Gillibrand Urges Passage Of Bipartisan Legislation To Fight Opioid Epidemic

-Opioid Related Deaths At All Time High; Deaths In Capital Region Increased by Over 400 Percent Since 2004; 51 People are Killed Every Day by an Overdose Involving Prescription Opioids Senator Gillibrand’s Legislation Would Require CDC to Issue Guidelines for Prescribing of Opioids for Treatment of Acute Pain Gillibrand: “When someone gets a tooth out and only needs medication for three days - why are they sent home from the doctor’s office with 30 Percocet?”
+Opioid Related Deaths At All Time High; Deaths In the Southern Tier Increased Over 1,500 Percent Since 2004; 51 People are Killed Every Day by an Overdose Involving Prescription Opioids Senator Gillibrand’s Legislation Would Require CDC to Issue Guidelines for Prescribing of Opioids for Treatment of Acute Pain Gillibrand: “When someone gets a tooth out and only needs medication for three days - why are they sent home from the doctor’s office with 30 Percocet?”

-According to the most recent data from the New York State Department of Health, opioid related deaths in the Capital Region have increased by 410 percent from 10 deaths in 2004 to 51 deaths in 2013.
+According to the most recent data from the New York State Department of Health, opioid related deaths in the Southern Tier have increased by over 1,500 percent from 2 deaths in 2004 to 33 deaths in 2013.
 51 people die each day in the United States from overdoses related to prescription opioids according to the CDC, nearly five times the number in 1999.
 Between 1999 and 2010, there was a 400% increase in sales of prescription opioid pain relievers in the United States.
 However, in that same period, there was no increase in the amount of pain Americans reported, according to the CDC.

 “As the opioid epidemic continues to grow in New York and across the country, we can’t wait any longer to take action and curb this growing crisis,” said Senator Kirsten Gillibrand.
 “Part of this epidemic can be attributed to some medical providers over-prescribing opioids.
 When someone gets a tooth out and only needs medication for three days - why are they sent home from the doctor’s office with 30 Percocet?
 I’ve introduced bipartisan legislation that will help fix this problem by requiring the CDC to issue clear guidelines to help medical providers safely prescribe opioids for these common types of acute pain.
 I am urging my colleagues in Congress to pass this measure to help curb the growing opioid crisis.”